Tourism 2030 Strategy

 Read the webinar report

-An initial workshop was held with states and territories on 7 August 2019.
-Following the workshop, Senator the Hon Simon Birmingham, Minister for Trade, Tourism and Investment, initiated a further suite of industry workshops which were held during September/November 2019.
-The workshops were jointly run with the states and territories, and involved a range of tourism industry stakeholders.
+A workshop was held with states and territories on 7 August 2019, followed by a suite of industry workshops in September - November 2019.
+The workshops were jointly run with the states and territories and involved a range of tourism industry stakeholders.

 More information including a Summary Report which draws together the outcomes from all workshops, can be found here: